 Dr. Kirkpatrick specializes in the diagnosis, treatment, and management of lymphedema.

-- Director of the Emory Palliative Care Center
+- Director, Emory Palliative Care Center

 - Robert W. Woodruff Health Sciences Center of Emory University

 A nationally recognized expert in palliative care in the emergency setting, Dr. Quest is the Director of the Emory Palliative Care Center for Emory's Woodruff Health Sciences Center.